PSHE/RSE

 Intent

-At The Alderton Infant School we recognise the importance of Personal, Social, Emotional and Health Education (PSHE) and how it can be connected to a variety of subjects.
-We cover the national curriculum for Key Stage One and from September 2021 we will be using the EYFS 2020 framework.
+At The Alderton Infant School we recognise the importance of Personal, Social, Emotional and Health Education (PSHE) and how it is connected to a variety of subjects.
+We cover the National Curriculum for Key Stage One and from September 2021, we will be using the 2020 framework for EYFS.

-Our PSHE curriculum enables our children to be independent, resilient and healthy individuals.
-The children are also able to develop spiritually, morally, socially and culturally.
-We ensure that PSHE supports children with their communication skills and forming relationships with their peers.
+Our PSHE curriculum enables our children to be independent, resilient and healthy individuals with an open and fair-minded view on the community they live within.
+The children are given the opportunity to develop spiritually, morally, socially and culturally.
+We ensure that PSHE supports children with their communication skills and forming positive relationships with their peers.

 Implementation